 Assessment & Additional Support

-The Snohomish Health District’s Children with Special Health Care Needs program offers federal and state-funded support to families for a range of health problems, including chronic behavioral and developmental concerns.
+The Snohomish County Health Department’s Children with Special Health Care Needs program offers federal and state-funded support to families for a range of health problems, including chronic behavioral and developmental concerns.
 You can download their brochure here: Children with Special Health Care Needs Program Brochure (PDF).

 How the program helps parents of children with special needs: